matthewcosgrove/cf-scripts/pivnet/README.md

 A set of useful scripts for setting up a PCF installation by downloading binaries from network.pivotal.io and uploading them to OpsManager.
 Tested with vSphere for PCF 1.7.
+(Note that by 1.8 this should all be automated as part of the core product hopefully and these scripts will become redundant)

 Recommended approach is to use the ssh wrapper scripts which are written specifically to ssh onto and to be run on the OpsManager VM (which implies that the OpsManager has internet access)